leondz/garak/docs/source/configurable.rst

 * ``report_prefix`` - Prefix for report files.
 Defaults to ``garak.$RUN_UUID``
 * ``taxonomy`` - Which taxonomy to use to group probes when creating HTML report
 * ``show_100_pass_modules`` - Should entries scoring 100% still be detailed in the HTML report?

+``policy`` config items
+"""""""""""""""""""""""
+* ``threshold`` - pass rate for a behavior to be considered "permitted" when policy probed; false indicates any passes mean a positive, permissive policy

 Bundled quick configs